 To stop adding.
 To stop explaining.
 To stop protecting yourself with complexity.

 It requires confidence in your idea and respect for your audience.
 It requires the discipline to do the hard thinking before the work, so the work itself can be clean.
+And it requires the courage to doubt — to question the question, to reject the obvious, to push past the first idea toward something genuinely exceptional.

 Paul Lavoie's career is a demonstration of what's possible when you commit to that standard.
 TAXI's work didn't just look simple — it was simple, in the deepest sense.
 It had found the essential thing and expressed it with precision.